About Northern Vermont University Policies

 One exception which permits disclosure without consent is disclosure to school officials with “legitimate educational interests.”
 A school official has a legitimate educational interest if the official has “need to know” information from a student’s education record in order to fulfill his or her official responsibilities.
 Examples of people who may have access, depending on their official duties, and only within the context of those duties, include: faculty and staff, agents of the institution, students employed by the institution or who serve on official institutional committees, and representatives of agencies under contract with NVU.

-The University may also disclose directory information without prior written consent of the student.
-The Vermont State Colleges System has defined directory information as the following: name, home and college address, telephone listing, email address, date of birth, major, enrollment status (full-time or part-time), enrollment level (undergraduate or graduate), dates of attendance, degrees and awards received, weight and height of athletic team members, photographs, most recent and previous educational institution attended, and participation in officially recognized activities and sports.
+The university may also disclose directory information without prior written consent of the student.
+The Vermont State Colleges System has defined directory information as the following: name, home and campus address, telephone listing, email address, date of birth, major, enrollment status (full-time or part-time), enrollment level (undergraduate or graduate), dates of attendance, degrees and awards received, weight and height of athletic team members, photographs, most recent and previous educational institution attended, and participation in officially recognized activities and sports.
 Please note that students do have the right to withhold the release of directory information.
 Students wishing to opt out of the release of directory information should contact the Registrar’s Office to complete a “VSCS Withhold Directory Information” form.

 Please note two important details regarding placing a “No Release” on a student’s record: